Traditional bluegrass

+Bluegrass music is often defined by its distinctive features, such as the three-finger banjo picking, smooth, bluesy fiddling, and high-pitched, tense vocal harmonies.
+While it traditionally relies on acoustic instruments and avoids electric bass and drums, these elements are now more commonly accepted.
+Originally set apart from mainstream country music due to its emphasis on nostalgia and rural myths, bluegrass has since incorporated influences from genres like country-western, western swing, folk-rock, and jazz.

 Bill Monroe's mandolin playing style and Kenny Baker's fiddling set the standard for traditional bluegrass musicians on those instruments.
 Earl Scruggs is recognized as the developer of bluegrass three finger style banjo playing.

+Despite bluegrass's association with rural Appalachia, a significant portion of its early history actually took place in urban settings.
+In the 1940s, bluegrass music emerged as a response to the experiences of people living between the country and the city.
+Over time, however, the genre became increasingly associated with an "authentic" rural identity.
+This shift in perception highlights the evolving cultural narrative surrounding bluegrass, with rural imagery becoming more dominant in popular portrayals of the genre's ideological divisions even among traditional bluegrass bands.

 There are ideological divisions even among traditional bluegrass bands.
 These divisions center on the longstanding debate about what constitutes "Bluegrass Music".
 A few traditional bluegrass musicians do not consider progressive bluegrass to truly be "bluegrass", some going so far as to suggest bluegrass must be styled directly after Bill Monroe's bands.
 However, stylistic divergences in traditional bluegrass generally center on which first generation bands from which contemporary musicians have drawn inspiration.
 Examples include bands who sing in the Stanley Brothers tradition: Roy Lee Centers, Larry Sparks, Sammy Adkins, The Fields Bros, The Wilson Brothers, The Gillis Brothers and various local bands across the country.
 Other bands followed Lester Flatt, such as Willis Spears, Curley Seckler and Karl Shifflett.
 Mac Wiseman's "crooning" style of Bluegrass engendered Hylo Brown and Sid Campbell.
 The Osborne Brothers have followers in Larry Stephenson as well as the Grascals.
 Frank Necessary, Blue Maggie and Hud Hadley were strongly influenced by Jimmy Martin.